Mark Webster (darts player)

 Mark Webster (born 12 August 1983) is a Welsh former professional darts player.
-Nicknamed Webby and The Spider, he played in Professional Darts Corporation (PDC) events.
-Webster began his career on the British Darts Organisation (BDO) circuit, winning the BDO World Championship in 2008.
-He became a full-time professional in 2009, having previously been a fully qualified registered plumber.
+Nicknamed Webby and the Spider, he competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
+Webster is a former BDO World Champion, having won the 2008 World Championship.
+He switched from the BDO to the PDC and became a full-time professional in 2009, having previously been a fully qualified registered plumber.
 He now works as an analyst and commentator on Sky Sports and ITV.